Common Skin Lesions & Removal Options

 Long-Term Healing

-While the surface of the skin heals quickly, deeper healing and collagen remodeling continue for up to one year after treatment.
+While the surface of the skin heals quickly, overall healing and collagen remodeling continue for up to one year after treatment.
 During this time, you’ll notice ongoing improvements in skin texture, tone, and overall appearance.

 Before & After Care